 Yes, climate change is a planet-wide challenge.
-And around the world, concerned people are coming together and using their collective voice to join The Nature Conservancy in calling for action.
+We have years, not decades, to address this threat.
+Tackling climate change is a massive undertaking and involves countless partners, communities, funders, governments, and businesses.
+Around the world, concerned people are coming together and using their collective voice to join The Nature Conservancy in calling for action.

 Even better?
 We’re getting results.

 Building momentum for the climate movement begins with individual people and individual actions.

 Step by step, the little things add up to big change.
-Here’s how we’re doing it, and how your support can help.
+Here’s how we’re doing it, and how your support helps.

 1. We're Shaping Global Climate Action

-After a pause in 2020, we’ll be back with leaders from more than 190 countries at the global climate change conference known as COP26 later this year.
-Over two weeks, we'll discuss the most promising natural solutions for climate change—tackling everything from how to fund these critical priorities to hands-on science and specific policies that can make the biggest impact.
+After a pause in 2020, we met with leaders from more than 190 countries at the global climate change conference known as COP26.
+Over two weeks, we discussed the most promising natural solutions for climate change—tackling everything from how to fund these critical priorities to hands-on science and specific policies that can make the biggest impact.

-This conference will build on the momentum of the 2019 United Nations Climate Summit, where more than 25,000 of our supporters sent a clear message to world leaders: We need real solutions now.
+This conference built on the momentum of the 2019 United Nations Climate Summit, where more than 25,000 of our supporters sent a clear message to world leaders: We need real solutions now.
 We represented these champions with our banner of their names displayed proudly at our Climate Week events that brought together government, nonprofit, and private sector leaders and spelled out specific strategies for the world to seize in our Climate Playbook.

 2. We're Empowering Youth Climate Leaders